 Federal judicial service

 In February 2015, senators Klobuchar and Franken recommended Wright to be on the federal bench.
-On April 15, 2015, President Barack Obama nominated Wright to serve as a United States District Judge of the United States District Court for the District of Minnesota, stating he was "confident she will serve on the federal bench with distinction."
+On April 15, 2015, President Obama nominated Wright as a United States District Judge of the United States District Court for the District of Minnesota, stating he was "confident she will serve on the federal bench with distinction."
 She was appointed to the seat vacated by Judge Michael J. Davis, Minnesota's first Black federal judge, who took senior status effective August 1, 2015.
-Wright was ranked Unanimously Well Qualified for this federal position by the American Bar Association.
+The American Bar Association ranked Wright Unanimously Well Qualified for this federal position.